 ……

 A non-AP MLD may operate in the EMLMR mode on a specified set of the enabled links as defined in 9.4.1.74 (EML Control field) between the non-AP MLD and its associated AP MLD.
 The specified set of the enabled links in which the EMLMR mode is applied is called EMLMR links.
 A STA (#11462) affiliated with the non-AP MLD that is on an (#12683) EMLMR link is an EMLMR STA.
 The EMLMR links shall be indicated in the EMLMR Link Bitmap subfield of the EML Control field of the EML Operating Mode Notification frame (see 9.6.35.8 (EML Operating Mode Notification frame details)) by setting the bit positions of the EMLMR Link Bitmap subfield to 1.
+(10128) A non-AP MLD shall indicate whether the ongoing EMLMR frame exchange should be ended for group addressed frames transmission on another EMLMR link in the Group Addressed Frames Protection subfield of the EML Control field of the EML Operating Mode Notification frame it sent.

 ……